ucam-smt/demo-files/Docs.dox/Tutorial.01.basic.md

     <s> the republican strategy resistance to the renewal of obama 's election </s>		59.8376,-7.41309
     <s> the republican opposition strategy the renewal of obamas election </s> 		59.8382,-0.804688

-\subsection basic_scores Scores, Costs, and Semirings
+\section basic_scores Scores, Costs, and Semirings

 HiFST follows the formalism in which rule probabilities are represented as arc weights (see Section 2 of [\ref deGispert2010]).